sarahchungwu/MyLearningJourney/Node.js/Nest.js/nest.js-for-beginners.md

 This command will create the necessary configuration files for Prisma, including the `.env` file with default values.
 You can then customize the`.env` file variables to match your Docker configuration as needed

 This command will also create a Prisma schema file where you can define your database schema.

+>Whenever you make changes to the Prisma schema, it's important to run the following command to apply those changes to the database: `npx prisma migrate dev`.
 </details>

 <details>